Born: 1800 Baptised 25 Dec 1800 in Ditcheat, Somerset

 The 1851 census confirms that Mary, Sarah and Ann are daughters of John, agricultural labourer by then definitely a widower living in Tinney’s Lane, Ditcheat.
 John’s mother Mary is still the local school mistress, living with her daughter Ann, a knitter while her other daughter Mary is housekeeper to a family in Castle Cary.

-Mother Mary had probably died by the 1861 census as by then her daughter Ann was the Alhampton Infant School mistress living with her ‘lodger’ sister Mary.
+Mother Mary had died by the 1861 census and her daughter Ann was the Alhampton Infant School mistress living with her ‘lodger’ sister Mary.
 John was with his two daughters Mary and Sarah.
+In 1860 Ann had married William Golledge.

 In the 1873 Return of owners of land in England John Oram of Ditcheat, Bath owned land totally 2A 0R 31P with a Gross Estimated Rental of £21.